 As part of the Personal Statement portion of the application, scholarship applicants should include information about their need for scholarship support, and any relevant aspects of their background or experience they’d like to share.

 Scholarship applications must be submitted by January 1, 2019.

 The Juniper Institute for Young Writers offers high school students of diverse backgrounds, life experiences, and writing styles the opportunity to experience the writer’s life, find inspiration, and be part of a community of creative peers.
 We welcome applications from high school students currently completing their freshman, sophomore, or junior years.
 We operate on a rolling admissions basis, and we do our best to make admission decisions within 2-6 weeks of receiving applications. **Response time may be longer in December, January, and around the November 26 scholarship deadline.**

 Once accepted, enrollment in the JIYW is guaranteed on a first-come, first-served basis.
 You will need to register and pay a non-refundable $200 deposit to secure your space.

 - Application Documents:

 - Email address for a teacher, educational consultant, professional tutor, or guidance counselor who has agreed to write a letter of recommendation on your behalf

 During the online application process, you will be asked to enter the email address and name of your recommender.
 From there, the recommender will receive email instructions for how to submit a letter of recommendation.
+Please let them know that their letter must be received no later than December 3, 2018; your application will not be considered complete until the letter has been received.
 Please obtain permission from your recommender before submitting their contact information in your application!